m3lcy/Enterprise-Network/README.md

 From configuring trunking between switches to implementing ACLs (Access Control Lists) and OSPF for dynamic routing, Ansible allows for maintaining consistency and ease of management across the infrastructure.
 This automation also extends to DHCP and NAT configuration on the router, enabling centralized management and rapid deployment of new devices or configurations as the network grows to accommodate new AI models and services. <br/>

 **Robust Security and Flexible Network Management** <br/>
-The use of ACLs, VTP (VLAN Trunking Protocol), and SSH ensures that both security and management capabilities are tightly controlled.
+The use of STP, ACLs, VTP (VLAN Trunking Protocol), and SSH ensures that both security and management capabilities are tightly controlled.
 These technologies help secure internal traffic, prevent unauthorized access, and maintain strict controls on configuration management.
 By incorporating NAT and firewall protections, the security of critical AI model data is ensured while allowing for controlled external access where necessary. <br/>

 The dynamic routing protocols, including OSPF and RIP, ensure that routing information is automatically updated, supporting the redundancy and fault tolerance required for a globally distributed infrastructure.
 The network is resilient, capable of adjusting to topology changes and handling high-availability scenarios seamlessly, ensuring AI workloads continue to function without disruption. <br/>

 **Future-Proofed and Scalable Architecture** <br/>
 Designed with scalability in mind, this network is prepared for future growth, ensuring that as the demand for AI research and computational resources grows, the infrastructure can grow seamlessly.
-By designing the network with VLAN segmentation and distributed routing, the network can evolve to handle even larger datasets and AI models without compromising performance. <br/>
+By designing the network with VLAN segmentation, distributed routing and loop-prevention mechanisms, the network can evolve to handle even larger datasets and AI models without compromising performance. <br/>

 The infrastructure is adaptable to the rapidly changing landscape of AI, ensuring it is always ready to meet the demands of new projects, additional research teams, and larger-scale models. <br/>